 Bazaar Meat is an SBE-licensed restaurant.

-Word has it there are no plans to re-open the space that was the former home of Ku Noodle.
+Plans are unknown for the former home of Ku Noodle.
 The restaurant has been walled off, and the typical visitor wouldn’t even know it ever existed.

 The one restaurant that isn’t going anywhere is the resort’s 24-hour restaurant, Northside Cafe.
 Northside Cafe is managed in-house after a partnership with The Griddle Cafe and its owner Jodi Hortze ended with lots of drama nobody ever talks about.

 If you read this blog on a regular basis (and why would you?), you know better than to form emotional attachments to anything in Las Vegas.
 The sole exception is Cleo, of course.

 The bottom line: We recommend you hit Cleo and Bazaar Meat at SLS Las Vegas while you can.